Ingredients – dough

 - Mix flour, salt and warm water and knead into a dough; cover and rest for 30 minutes or until the dough is completely cooled.

-- In a frying pan, bring some cooking oil to medium heat; add chicken, Chinese mushroom and saute until the chicken is nearly cooked; add shrimp shell, cook for a few more minutes; add oyster sauce, sesame oil, mung bean vermicelli and egg pieces, combine well; remove the frying pan from heat, add garlic chive, salt and white pepper to taste, mix well; transfer filling to a plate to cool.
+- In a frying pan, bring some cooking oil to medium heat; add chicken, Chinese mushrooms and sauté until the chicken is nearly cooked; add shrimp shell, cook for a few more minutes; add oyster sauce, sesame oil, mung bean vermicelli, mix well; ad egg pieces, toss; remove the frying pan from heat, add garlic chive, salt and white pepper to taste, mix well; transfer filling to a plate to cool.

-- Roll the dough to a long log, divide the log into 10 pieces; roll each piece into a ball with the palms of your hands, then press it down as a round disc; roll the disc into a round wrapper with a rolling pin (or use a pasta machine like I did, run the disc through the machine a few times, rotate 90 degree each time).
+- Roll the dough to a long snake, divide the log into 10 pieces; roll each piece into a ball with the palms of your hands, then press it down as a round disc; roll the disc into a round wrapper with a rolling pin (or use a pasta machine like I did, run the disc through the machine twice, rotating 180 degree each time).

 - Spoon a couple tablespoon of filling onto the wrapper; brush a little water on the edge of half of the wrapper; close the edge tightly to form a half moon pancake; repeat with the remaining wrappers and filling.